I went to the gym in the morning, and in the evening I decided to go out and explore the city.

 Toe Yoga, a weird exercise just for your toes, will improve your ability to walk long distances.
 So you just do toe yoga, a super small thing & you get the compounded results of those super small things.

-Infinite energy is an end result of 100 small things.
+Infinite energy is an end result of 100 small things. [verdict] Consistent, seemingly insignificant actions, compound over time to yield substantial results.

 When I got into fitness 10 years ago I remember all my family members used to give the excuse that “oh it’s cause you’re young”, wait until … you settle down… you get a job…you become 35 (which is now you become 25) there’s a reason Adult onset diabetics has a rebrand without the word Adult …